Memex

 Use-case examples

 Below we highlight some detailed walkthroughts to inspire for your agentic hacking.
-To share your own experiences, get help / ideas, or discuss industry trends, join our discord!
+To share your own experiences, get help / ideas, or discuss industry trends, !

 Generative AI applications produce a lot of unstructured and multistructured data.
 As part of building Memex, we found ourselves spending a lot of time combing and labeling our conversations.
 There are a lot of SaaS tools available for data labeling, but none that met our requirements.